nlxai/sdk/packages/website/src/content/01-03-touchpoint-ui-Core-Concepts.md

   - _Recommended Reading_: [Custom Components Guide](/guide-building-custom-components)

 - **The ConversationHandler**: This JavaScript object is your main tool for programmatically controlling the conversation.
-Use it to send messages, trigger intents, and listen for updates.
+Use it to send messages, start conversation flows, and listen for updates.

   - _Recommended Reading_: [Conversation Handler Guide](/touchpoint-ui-ConversationHandler)